 Ben was BikeMaps.org’s first graduate student and was instrumental in the successful outreach in the early days of BikeMaps.org.
 For his MSc research, Ben compared ridership data collected manually to those using crowdsourced apps such as Strava (http://bit.ly/2af2Cpc).
 Ben’s research also used data collected on BikeMaps.org to study incidents at multiuse trail and road intersections.

 A graduate of the Geomatics program at the University of Victoria, Taylor is the developer behind the BikeMaps website.
-Taylor worked at the Hakai Institute in Victoria, and he is currently pursuing graduate studies at the University of Waterloo.
+Taylor went on to earn a Master of Mathematics in Computer Science at the University of Waterloo.
+He is now working at the Hakai Institute where he is creating image classification tools for drone and fixed wing imagery along with various other tools for geospatial applications.